Kai-Karren/resm/README.md

 # RESM

 RESM which stands for RESponse Manager is an SDK for handling response generation in a dialogue system.
-It can for example be used to build NLG servers for Rasa to separate the response generation form the dialogue control.
+It can for example be used to build NLG servers for Rasa to separate the response generation from the dialogue control.

 It is a personal project in early development that has been motivated by my previous nlg-server implementation in Java to replicate it in Go to deepen my understanding of Go and potentially to add more features to RESM compared to the Java version.